Kuala Lumpur Skyline 2026

 Digital Nomad

 Malaysia is a country of respect and harmony.
-Integrating doesn't just mean finding a job; it's about understanding the codes of society.
-Participating in "Open Houses" during religious festivals, knowing to remove your shoes before entering someone's home, and mastering the concept of "Saving Face" (not letting your interlocutor lose face) are the pillars of a successful social life.
+Fitting in is not just about landing a job, it is about understanding how society works.
+Joining "Open House" gatherings during religious holidays, knowing to take off your shoes before entering someone's home, and mastering the concept of "Saving Face" (not causing the other person to lose face) are the pillars of a successful social life.

 Networking

-Join AFKL or LinkedIn groups for French Tech Malaysia.
+Join the AFKL or the French Tech Malaysia LinkedIn groups.

 Malaysian Culture

-Local SIM card, download Grab, and scout for supermarkets (Village Grocer, Jaya).
+Local SIM card, downloading Grab and scouting out the supermarkets (Village Grocer, Jaya).

 Week 1

-Intensive condo viewings and opening a bank account (Maybank or CIMB) as soon as visa is obtained.
+Intensive condo viewings and opening a bank account (Maybank or CIMB) as soon as your visa comes through.

-Sign the lease, conduct a detailed inventory, and set up services (water, electricity via TNB).
+Signing the lease, a detailed inventory check and setting up utilities (water, electricity via TNB).

 Day 30

-Consular registration, driver's license conversion, and first "local" outing with the community.
+Consular registration, converting your driving licence and your first "local" outing with the community.

 Frequently Asked Questions (FAQ)